 Yes!
 Your Wealthsimple Smart Savings account is deposited with a Canadian Deposit Insurance Corporation (CDIC) member institution.
 As a result, your deposits are insured by CDIC up to $100,000 per client, per institution.
 If you deposit over $100,000, we automatically split your money between multiple CDIC member institutions, giving you up to $800,000 of CDIC insurance coverage through these members.

 CDIC coverage is capped at $100,000 per member institution and applies to all your deposits at the member institution proportionately.
 For example, if you already have $50,000 deposited at a CDIC member bank and have $65,000 deposited at the same bank through your Smart Saving account, CDIC will only insure the first $100,000, and will not insure $15,000 of your deposit.

 What is CDIC insurance coverage?

-The Canada Deposit Insurance Corporation (CDIC) is a crown corporation that insures deposits held at Canadian banks up to $100,000 in case of a bank failure (also called a default).
-In the case where a bank offering investment savings accounts through our HISA defaults and your deposits are held there, your savings will be protected up to $100,000.
-With our HISA, you also have the option to have additional coverage over $100,000 to reduce your risk.
-You can learn more about requesting additional coverage below!
+The Canada Deposit Insurance Corporation (CDIC) is a crown corporation that insures deposits held at Canadian banks up to $100,000 per client in case of a bank failure (also called a default).
+In the unlikely case that a bank holding your Smart Savings deposits were to default, your savings will be protected up to $100,000.
+You can learn more about CDIC insurance on their website.

-Your other investment accounts are insured by the Canadian Investor Protection Fund (more on that here).
+Your Wealthsimple investment accounts are protected by the Canadian Investor Protection Fund (more on that here).